 Find out more about being a dispensing optician here.

 A contact lens optician (CLO) is a specialist practitioner who is trained and qualified to fit, and provide aftercare for, patients with contact lenses.
 Contact lens opticians assess whether contact lenses meet the needs of the person, resolving clinical and tolerance issues, and remain responsible for clinical decisions enabling them to provide continuity of care.
-The contact lens specialty is open to dispensing opticians only and involves extra study and clinical practice.
-Once the specialist training is completed and competence assessed, practitioners must register their specialty with the General Optical Council.
+The contact lens speciality is open to dispensing opticians only and involves extra study and clinical practice.
+Once the specialist training is completed and competence assessed, practitioners must register their speciality with the General Optical Council.
 They are then able to perform additional duties to those of a dispensing optician.

 While you are studying for your CL Cert you will be training in contact lens practice.
 You and your supervisor will be issued with a workbook to guide you both through this part of your training.
-You will learn practical skills from your Supervisor and work with patients in practice (under supervision) to perfect these skills.
+You will learn practical skills from your supervisor and work with patients in practice (under supervision) to perfect these skills.
 To become a contact lens optician, you will also need to complete a set number of case records that you build up over a one-year period and makes up a part of your final examinations.

 A low vision optician is a dispensing optician who has additional qualifications to support people who are blind or partially sighted, offering advice, assessment and relevant equipment to allow them to make the most of the sight that they have.
+Low vision courses are offeed by ABDO College and WOPEC

 An optical assistant works under supervision in an optical practice to assist people with choosing frames and lenses.
 Some optical assistants also have training to allow them to carry out initial assessments before an eye examination such as autorefraction.

 If you are interested in becoming an optical assistant, you need to apply for a position in an optical practice that offers on the job training.
-As you work you will be given the chance to study for a Optical assistant qualification via ABDO College.
+As you work you will be given the chance to study for a optical assistant qualification via ABDO College.

 An optical technician is trained and qualified to make or ‘glaze’ spectacles.
 They work in an optical lab which may be attached to an optician’s practice.
 They may also progress within industry to become senior management in optical manufacturing organisations.